Research

 Engineer novel synthetic vesicles

 Natural cells secrete vesicles that are composed of phospholipids and biomolecules.
 Harnessing and mimicking these vesicles could create novel solutions for biomedical applications.
 But, creating synthetic vesicles that are multifunctional and “smart” remains challenging.
 My lab builds synthetic vesicles that mimic specific properties of living cells.
 We use synthetic biology approaches that integrate advanced cloning methods, proteomics, high-resolution imaging, and cell-free systems.
 The synthetic vesicles are minimal and functionalized with proteins, genes, and biomaterials.
-Our work will generate novel synthetic vesicles for disease theranostic and biochemical sensing.
+Our work will generate novel synthetic vesicles for disease diagnostic and treatment.

 Representative publications